 A confluence of macroeconomic issues such as Russia’s invasion of Ukraine, the Fed’s hawkish stance, supply-chain imbalances, and concerns for an impending recession have been on investors’ minds lately.
 Most stocks have suffered big drops until the recent bounce.
 The S&P 500 has plunged around 14% so far this year with June seeing a lot of volatility.

 Against such an uncertain backdrop, maintaining a diversified stock portfolio is the best way to hedge risks.
 Generally, investors look for stocks with strong fundamentals, which are expected to record high growth and profits.
 But this cannot always be true.
 Due to various company-specific issues and macro uncertainty, growth and profitability trajectory may not slope up always as expected.
 Therefore it is imperative to consistently track your portfolio companies’ financial performance.

-Prudent portfolio management is the key to maximize risk-adjusted returns over the long run.
+Prudent portfolio management is the key to maximizing risk-adjusted returns over the long run.
 This requires continuous monitoring of one’s portfolio and intensive research when changes need to be made.
-But in our busy lives we tend to miss out opportunities to optimize portfolio returns.
+But in our busy lives, we tend to miss out on opportunities to optimize portfolio returns.

 Hence the need for insightful tools, such as Ziggma’s portfolio visualizer, smart alerts, stock scores or the tracking of your portfolio companies’ key performance indicators.

 Here’s a quick into how these tools work and how they can help you track your stocks more effectively when owning a well-diversified stock portfolio.

 This popular tool helps investors monitor entry and exit levels for their favorite stocks.
 These levels can be monitored from several angles: price, relative valuation (price to earnings ratio), and yield.